AhkyeongChoe/ahkyeongchoe.github.io/_posts/2025-05-30-Data-Driven-Process-Optimization.md

 **Personal Reflection**

 This project was particularly meaningful as it was my first exposure to a shift-based work environment.
 Navigating communication across different shifts presented unique challenges that required me to think creatively about how to establish clear, efficient, and practical communication channels.
-The experience taught me valuable lessons about cross-functional collaboration in complex operational settings—insights that extend far beyond the hospitality industry.
+The experience taught me valuable lessons about cross-functional collaboration in complex operational settings.